sjanahan/recipes/recipes/goat-curry.md

 1. one black cardamom
 1. juice of one lime
 1. 5 curry leaves
-1. 1 tsp five spice(mustard seeds, cumin, fennel, fenugreek seeds - sell at patel bros, roast with raw rice) ground up
+1. 1 tsp peRanjseera thool
+    * roast together [cumin, fennel 2x, coriander, black pepper, raw rice] & ground up

-The above is for 1 pound, I usually do 6-7 pounds at a time (whole back goat leg)
+The above is for 1 pound, I usually do 3 pounds (with bone) at a time (whole back goat leg)

 ### Preparation
 1. Dice onion, garlic, ginger, chilies